Figures logo

 What is the compensation cycle review?

-Compensation cycle review refers to the systematic evaluation and adjustment of employee compensation within an organization.
+A compensation cycle review is the systematic evaluation and adjustment of employee compensation within an organisation.

 How to evaluate your salary review process?